DigiScore/digiscore.github.io/pages/jess+.md

 **Interface Object**

-The music idea embedded in *Jess+* is immediately communicated through the visual sense, specifically through empathetic and symbolic movement of the robotic arm.
+The music idea embedded in *Jess+* is immediately communicated through the visual sense, specifically through affectual, empathetic and symbolic movement of the robotic arm.
 Listening is always present in music-making, and a certain amount of supporting/ secondary material is communicated here by this digital score.
 The immediate phenomenon of experience evoked by this digital score is visual.